 proxy, which can use it as both a client and server certificate.
 These

-When a proxy injected into a pod receives an outbound connection from the application container, it performs service discovery by looking up that IP address with the Linkerd control plane.
-When the destination is in the Kubernetes cluster, the control plane provides the proxy with the destination's endpoint addresses, along with metadata.
-When an identity name is included in this metadata, this indicates to the proxy that it can initiate mutual TLS.
-When the proxy connects to the destination, it initiates a TLS handshake, verifying that the destination proxy's certificate was signed for the expected identity name.
+Finally, when a proxy receives an outbound connection from the application container within its pod, it looks up that destination with the Linkerd control plane.
+If it’s in the Kubernetes cluster, the control plane provides the proxy with the destination’s endpoint addresses, along with metadata including an identity name.
+When the proxy connects to the destination, it initiates a TLS handshake and verifies that that the destination proxy’s certificate is signed by the trust anchor and contains the expected identity.

 Caveats and future work

 Linkerd does not require mTLS unless authorization policies are configured.